-Late in 1776, the British army released thousands of revolutionary prisoners incarcerated in New York.
+Late in 1776, the British army released thousands of revolutionaries imprisoned in New York.
 Their condition – starving, diseased, near death – horrified the American colonies.

 That was just the beginning.
-The British military command would continue to hold and abuse some 30,000 revolutionary prisoners in New York.
+The British military command would continue to incarcerate and abuse some 30,000 revolutionaries in New York.

 The patriot press spread the news of the prisoner abuse, hardening public opinion against the British.
 A typical news item from the Connecticut Gazette on Jan.
 4, 1782, describes 130 prisoners landed from New York in deplorable condition.
 “It is enough to melt the most obdurate heart to see these miserable objects landed at our wharves sick and dying, and the few rags they have on covered with vermin and their own excrements,” reported the Gazette.

-In the end, they took more than 4,000 Continental Army soldiers (4,114 by one count) and 300 officers.
+In the end, they took more than 4,000 Continental Army soldiers, sailors and privateers (4,114 by one count) and 300 officers.
 And they held them in deplorable conditions in non-Anglican churches, sugar refineries, jails, almshouses and broken-down warships.
 Civilians, too, ended up in the horribly overcrowded lockups: 800 in one church, 20 per cell in the city jail and 1100 in the most notorious prison ship, the Jersey.

-Then in December the revolutionary prisoners began to die in heaps.
+Then in December the POW revolutionaries began to die in heaps.

 The British military commander, Lt.
 Gen. Sir William Howe, released nearly 2,300 soldiers on parole.
 He informed George Washington that only a few remained in New York.